joaoflavioufmg/desk/docs/citation.md

 # Citation

-If you use DESK in academic work, please cite:

 If you use **DESK — Discrete Event Simulation Kit** in academic work, please cite it as software.

 ---